-The prerequisites for taking a course are:
+The prerequisites for taking this course are:

-– Possessing basic understanding of the statistical language R (e.g. manipulating data frames, reading and writing files, creating functions)
+Basic understanding of the statistical language R (e.g. manipulating data frames, reading and writing files, creating functions)

-The courses will be taught in English.
-The tuition fee is £200 per course.
+The course will be taught in English.

 • Waseda cannot sponsor a student visa.